And I must say it’s brilliant! Go check out Darrell Pursiful’s round-up of March Madness (and it has been quite mad).

 The last six words are a powerful theological statement.
 Congressional supporters of the motto might do well to meditate on them before pushing their bill any further.

 Nobody is saying ‘don’t believe in God’ (I’m certainly not).
-And nobody is saying that you shouldn’t put some of your trust in that God, if that is what you believe.
+And nobody is saying that you shouldn’t put some of your trust in that God, if that is what you believe (I believe in god, but I don’t think that it should be something our Government should be telling its citizens to do).
 But don’t tell me I have to, or that I do, or that anyone else should or does.
 Then you trample on my rights in my country.
 I am one of many.
 Let’s keep it that way, lest you–those supporters of this bill–become akin to me, so slanderously stratified into the lot with everyone else, against my own will, oppressed in fact to put my trust in something that I can not even define.

 This is old hat as far as scholars go, but I’m glad it is getting wider distribution.
 TIME posted the follow article (snippet version):